benmzh/ks-fitness/README.md

 # ks-fitness
-Code and assets for the KS Fitness website
+For all code and files related to the website for KS Fitness